Dr. Wagner Jr.: Consejo Mundial de Lucha Libre (1993–2009)

-In the early 1990s the UWA's popularity began to dwindle as less and less fans attended their shows.
-To try and combat the fan departure the UWA began working with long time rival promotion Consejo Mundial de Lucha Libre (CMLL), co-promoting shows and allowing UWA workers to also compete on CMLL shows.
-On April 2, 1993 the collaboration between the two companies led to Dr. Wagner Jr. defeating Pierroth Jr. to win the CMLL World Light Heavyweight Championship.
-Later that year the two promotions worked together to host a tournament for the newly created CMLL World Tag Team Championship with teams from the UWA and CMLL competing against each other.
-Dr. Wagner Jr. was teamed up with UWA's top name El Canek for the tournament, defeating the team of Vampiro and Pierroth Jr. in the finals to become the first CMLL World Tag Team Champions.
-Dr. Wagner Jr.'s first reign as CMLL World Light Heavyweight Champion ended on March 2, 1994 as he was defeated by Atlantis.
-By early 1994 Dr. Wagner Jr. began teaming with Gran Markus Jr. and El Hijo del Gladiador on a regular basis, forming a team known as La Nueva Ola Blanca ("The New White Wave"), adopting the name of his father's tag team.
-La Nueva Ola Blanca won the CMLL World Trios Championship on April 22, 1994 when they defeated Los Brazos (El Brazo, Brazo de Oro and Brazo de Plata).
-In November of that year El Canek stopped working for CMLL, forcing Dr. Wagner Jr. to give up his half of the world tag team championship.
-In early 1997 Dr. Wagner Jr. and Silver King won the CMLL World Tag Team Championship, but once again Dr. Wagner Jr. was forced to give up his half, this time because Silver King left CMLL to work for the US based World Championship Wrestling (WCW).
-He later won the championship for a third time, this time with Emilio Charles Jr. as his tag team partner.
-He later won the CMLL World Trips Championship on three additional occasions, with Black Warrior and Blue Panther, then with Blue Panther and Fuerza Guerrera, and finally with Black Tiger (his brother under a new ring identity) and Universo 2000.
+In the early 1990s, the UWA's popularity began to dwindle as less fans attended their shows.
+As a result, they began working with long-time rival promotion Consejo Mundial de Lucha Libre (CMLL), co-promoting shows and allowing UWA workers to also compete on their shows.
+On April 2, 1993, Dr. Wagner Jr. defeated Pierroth Jr. to win the CMLL World Light Heavyweight Championship.
+Later that year, the two promotions worked together to host a tournament for the newly created CMLL World Tag Team Championship, with Dr. Wagner Jr. and UWA's top name, El Canek, defeating CMLL's Vampiro and Pierroth Jr. in the finals to become the first CMLL World Tag Team Champions.
+Dr. Wagner Jr.'s first reign as CMLL World Light Heavyweight Champion ended on March 2, 1994, as he was defeated by Atlantis.

+By early 1994, Dr. Wagner Jr. began teaming with Gran Markus Jr. and El Hijo del Gladiador as La Nueva Ola Blanca ("The New White Wave"), adopting the name of his father's tag team.
+La Nueva Ola Blanca won the CMLL World Trios Championship on April 22, defeating Los Brazos (El Brazo, Brazo de Oro and Brazo de Plata).
+In November of that year, El Canek stopped working for CMLL, forcing Dr. Wagner Jr. to give up his half of the world tag team championship.
+In early 1997, Dr. Wagner Jr. and his brother, Silver King, won the CMLL World Tag Team Championship, yet Wagner was forced to give up his half since Silver King left CMLL to work for World Championship Wrestling (WCW) in the United States.
+He later won the championship for a third time, this time with Emilio Charles Jr. as his partner.
+He then won the CMLL World Trios Championship on three additional occasions, first with Black Warrior and Blue Panther, then with Blue Panther and Fuerza Guerrera, and finally with Black Tiger (his brother under a new ring identity) and Universo 2000.
+In the main event of the CMLL 67th Anniversary Show on September 29, 2000, Dr. Wagner Jr. lost to Negro Casas in the semi-final of the Leyenda de Plata ("Silver Legend") tournament.